irods/irods_rule_engine_plugin_update_collection_mtime/README.md

 # iRODS Rule Engine Plugin - Update Collection MTime

+**As of iRODS 4.2.9, this plugin is not needed as its functionality is provided by the iRODS Server directly.**

 This plugin was developed as a dependency for [NFSRODS](https://github.com/irods/irods_client_nfsrods).

 This plugin brings iRODS closer to POSIX semantics by enabling iRODS to automatically update the mtimes for